 Step 1: Choose the Right Attachment

-Grading and leveling often require specific attachments like grading blades, box blades, or buckets.
-Select the one most suited to your project for maximum efficiency and precision.
+Often grading and leveling call for particular attachments like grading blades, box blades, or buckets.
+Choose the one most appropriate for your project to guarantee highest accuracy and efficiency.

 Step 2: Set Up Your Loader